Welcome back to another week "In The Trenches."

 |6||Los Angeles (A)|

-Looking for the Offensive Lines?
-Click Here: Week 3 Offensive Line news and full rankings
+Looking for the Offensive Line Rankings?
+Click Here: Week 13 Offensive Line news and full rankings

-As usual, if you have a question about a team not specifically talked about in this article, please feel free to contact us via Twitter.
+If you have a question about a player, team or matchup not specifically talked about in this article, please feel free to contact us via Twitter.